automatically generated captions

 00:18:40 and grandchildren in such a fashion that they are part of a collective as opposed to being isolated

-00:18:45 and they're good teachers and bad features but the integration is very much a work in progress
+00:18:45 and there are good features and bad features but the integration is very much a work in progress

 00:18:50 and what will come of something in which not only is all information available

-00:18:55 but all opinions are available in general beginning to see yes plus
+00:18:55 but all opinions are available as we are beginning to see yes plus

-00:18:58 or minus who knows what wild oscillation in the system is we begin to shake down in trying to understand what it is a
+00:18:58 or minus with who knows what wild oscillation in the system as we begin to shake down in trying to understand what it is a

-00:19:06 collective intelligence is life but a collective intelligence could be a next step
+00:19:06 collective intelligence is like but a collective intelligence could be a next step

-00:19:11 and it would certainly be very different from we're doing now if you kind of try to have a kind of a broader
+00:19:11 and it would certainly be very different from what we're doing now. if you kind of try to have a kind of a broader

-00:19:17 and you see discover developmental technology which you just said you know is really speeding up the last say fifty
+00:19:17 and you see this kind of development or technology which you just said you know is really speeding up the last say fifty

-00:19:24 I do have to feel feeling that we're kind of entering a new age in terms of technology what the role of technology will
+00:19:24 Do you have the feeling that we're kind of entering a new age in terms of technology what the role of technology will

 00:19:30 be.
 Something like perhaps comparable to when we had like the Industrial Revolution or something.

-00:19:37 Thinking is that is absolutely yes the question that I struggle with is what's the form going to be what's the
+00:19:37 I think the answer to that is absolutely yes. the question that I struggle with is what's the form going to be what's the

-00:19:45 characteristic What's the characteristic because if we have anough matter of this sort to do many things
+00:19:45 characteristic What's the characteristic because if we have enough matter of this sort to do many things

-00:19:52 but we're just beginning to explore the intersection of this with this was information yes you end up with a very
+00:19:52 but we're just beginning to explore the intersection of this with this with information yes you end up with a very

 00:20:00 Kind of picture and it's not clear that I